mixam24/demo-streaming-etl/README.md

         EMIT CHANGES;
     ```

-1. With the `customers` records flattened, you can pass them into a Ksql table that updates the latest value provided for each field.
+1. With the `customers` records flattened, you can pass them into a ksqlDB table that updates the latest value provided for each field.
     ```sql
         CREATE TABLE customers WITH (
                 KAFKA_TOPIC='customers',